I'm Thomas and my goal is to make the flat-search for expats easier.

 But what if you're new to the city and don’t know anyone?
 What if you’re not able to smoothly persuade a landlord in accent-free Swiss German (or French or Italian) that you're the absolute best potential tenant among these other 120 but you barely know how to pronounce “Grüezi” properly?
 I had the idea to create a website that helps to overcome the disadvantages of being a foreigner in Switzerland and reduces the flat hunt stress.

 In Switzerland it’s quite common that you need to present a replacement tenant that is willing to take over your flat when you're leaving it (a so-called “Nachmieter”).
-On my website, expats in Switzerland looking for a new tenant or flat mate can submit an ad for free.
-They must confirm that they've not published their offer on any of the big real estate websites like Homegate or similar sites.
+On my website, expats and English-speaking locals in Switzerland looking for a new tenant or flat mate can submit ads.
+They can choose to publish their ad exclusively on flatsforexpats.com for a certain amount of days.
 This greatly reduces the competition for a particular flat or room and raises your chances of actually getting the place.

-Expats in Switzerland who are looking for an apartment or room can register in order to get access to the offers.
-Only registered users will get the exclusive flat and room offers from other Expats who would like to pass their place to another expat.
-It does not matter if you’re not fluent in Swiss German yet-all offers are published in English and you can conduct all communication in English.
+Expats and English-speaking locals in Switzerland who are looking for an apartment or a room can register in order to get access to the offers.
+It does not matter if you’re not fluent in Swiss German yet - all offers are published in English and you can conduct all communication in English.

 I personally guarantee you that FLATSforEXPATS is no rip-off or scam, but an honest attempt to make it easier for expats in Switzerland to find apartments, rooms, tenants, and flatmates.
 I met lots of rather desperate flat hunting expats in Zurich and I think it would be great if FLATSforEXPATS could make it easier for expats to find a place where you feel at home...